 The same can be said for their main attraction, the black leopards.
 Or as they like to call them, the Exmoor Beast:

 And the worst part is they were pacing around and occasionally giving the odd whimper.
-As a massive lover of dogs, and someone who lets the dogs sleep in the bed, I basically just wanted to jump in there and give the damn thing a cuddle.
+As a massive lover of dogs – and someone who lets the dogs sleep in the bed – I basically just wanted to jump in there and give the damn thing a cuddle.

 Summing up the Day Out

-In the end, it didn’t really take us very long to make our way around the zoo.
+In the end, it didn’t really take us very long to make our way around Exmoor Zoo.
 I’ll admit that we didn’t exactly stop and read each bit of information outside the enclosures, and nor do we stop and watch any of the animals talks.
 It doesn’t help that Isabelle isn’t exactly of an age where she wants to know what a capybara is.
 So stopping to tell her about them isn’t something we’re going to do.
 But that’s totally on us.
 I wouldn’t criticise a place for not having more things to do for babies when it’s not really a place for them.
-But with that said, this is a family attraction, and as such should cater for a larger range of family members.
+But, with that said, this is a family attraction, and as such should cater for a larger range of family members.

 All in all, I give Exmoor Zoo a 4/10.
 I will admit that perhaps we visited on an off day.
 Maybe the weather had effected the conditions and made the whole place look a little bit unkempt.
 I’ll also admit that taking a 9 month old to a zoo is hardly setting yourself up for an interactive day.
 But still, we’ve been to other zoos with Isabelle and have managed to have a great time.
+Also, at £11 a ticket for adults – £8 for children – it was a little bit overpriced for how long we spent there.

 Either way, I think we’ll give this a miss the next time we find ourselves in the Exmoor area, but if this is something that you fancy giving a go, then you can visit their website and have a look for yourself.